Study Information

 UP Portal

-• maps and plans of the university buildings
+• location of the university buildings

 FAQ

-If a student completes a course categorized as Exam, the grade is given as matter of course (A - F).
+The grade is given as matter of course (A - F).
 The local grades are A - F. No other grades

-What does the result with "R" mean?
+What does R in the transcript mean?

-How it is with the course completion at FoA UP?
+How it is with the course completion?

 Some courses may be completed through good attendance and the fulfilment of continuous tasks throughout the semester or by submitting a semestral project or paper, without the need for another exam.
 However, completion of the majority of courses requires first the acquisition of a “credit” and then passing an exam.